fedeghe/synchazard/docs/CLIENT.md

         - two injection functions for scripts and stylesheets
         - the ~unique identifier of the client

-2) starts and incapsulate the webSocket connection to the server, offering a `$NS$.send` method necessary for the client to send message to the socket Server when needed, this wrapper method attaches a unique identifier of the client (there is still an extremely remote chance of clientId collision)
+2) starts and incapsulate the webSocket connection to the server, offering a `SH.send` method necessary for the client to send message to the socket Server when needed, this wrapper method attaches a unique identifier of the client (there is still an extremely remote chance of clientId collision)
 3) Intercept all messages incoming through the webSocket toward the client and forward to the webworker, decoded as json
 4) When the connection is successfully established sends an `init` request through the webSocket
 5) Attempt to reconnect when the connection is lost for any reason (some config options are available in the vars.json build file)